-Berlin prepares ‘huge thermos’ to help heat homes in winter
+Berlin preps ‘huge thermos’ to help heat homes this winter

 “It’s a huge thermos that helps us to store the heat when we don’t need it,” said Tanja Wielgoss, who heads the Sweden-based company’s heat unit in Germany.
 “And then we can release it when we need to use it.”

 While district heating systems fueled by coal, gas or waste have been around for more than a century, most aren’t designed to store significant amounts of heat.
+Instead, they burn as much fossil fuel as needed, contributing to the greenhouse gas emissions that are driving global warming.

-By contrast, the new facility unveiled Thursday at Vattenfall’s Reuter power station will hold water brought to almost boiling temperature with excess electricity from solar and wind power plants across Germany.
+By contrast, the new facility unveiled Thursday at Vattenfall’s Reuter power station will hold water brought to almost boiling temperature using electricity from solar and wind power plants across Germany.
+During periods when renewable energy exceeds demand, the facility effectively acts as a giant battery, though instead of storing electricity it stores heat.

-“Sometimes you have an abundance of electricity in the grids that you cannot use anymore, and then you need to turn off the wind turbines,” said Wielgoss.
+“Sometimes you have an abundance of electricity in the grids that you cannot use any more, and then you need to turn off the wind turbines,” said Wielgoss.
 “Where we are standing we can take in this electricity.”

-The 50-million-euro ($52 million) facility will have a thermal capacity of 200 Megawatts — enough to meet much of Berlin’s hot water needs during the summer and about 10% of what it requires in the winter.
+The 50-million-euro ($52 million) facility will have a thermal capacity of 200 megawatts — enough to meet much of Berlin’s hot water needs during the summer and about 10% of what it requires in the winter.
 The vast, insulated tank can keep water hot for up to 13 hours, helping bridge short periods when there’s little wind or sun.

 It will also be able to use other sources of heat — such as that extracted from wastewater, said Wielgoss.
 While it will be Europe’s biggest heat storage facility when it’s completed at the end of this year, an even bigger one is already being planned in the Netherlands.